Hanabi-Live/hanabi-live/docs/INSTALL.md

   * `git clone https://github.com/Zamiell/hanabi-live.git` <br />
   (or clone a fork, if you are doing development work)
   * `cd hanabi-live`
-* Install the project dependencies and prepare for the first run:
+* Install the project dependencies:
   * `./install/install_dependencies`
 * Set up environment variables:
   * `nano .env`
     * Fill in the values accordingly.
+The most important one is DOMAIN - **this must match the URL that the user types in!**
 * Set up a database user and import the database schema:
   * `sudo mysql -u root -p`
     * `CREATE DATABASE hanabi;`